Minimizing $f$-Divergences by Interpolating Velocity Fields: Velocity Field Interpolation from Samples

-The key observation that helps derive a tractable objective is that $h \circ r$ is the $\arg\sup$ of ``the mirror variational lowerbound''.
-Suppose $h$ is associated with an $f$-divergence $D_\phi$ according to Theorem \ref{thm.gf} and $D_\psi$ is the mirror of $D_\phi$.
-Then $h \circ r$ is the $\arg \sup$ of the following objective:
+The key observation that helps derive a tractable objective is that $h \circ r$ is the $\argmax$ of ``the mirror variational lowerbound''.
+Suppose $h$ is associated with an $f$-divergence $D_\phi$ as per Theorem \ref{thm.gf} and $D_\psi$ is the mirror of $D_\phi$.
+Then $h \circ r$ is the $\argmax$ of the following objective: